-We generally have two technical workdays a year.
-Our next get together is in April and then in September.
-Stand by for confirmation.
+We now have four technical workdays a year - January, April, July, and September.
+See the 2024 calendar of events.
 This is a time we get to repair those vehicle and get ready for the next driving season.

 Do not use grease in your steering box.
 Some early 2 tooth boxes had a grease fitting on top and some owners believed it was for a grease gun.
 Ford recommended 600 weight oil.

 Watch those gas lines from the firewall to the carb.
 Like Henry built it is the best material from our understanding..

 Are you looking for a easy way to remove rust?

 Use a 50/50 mixture of water and distilled white vinegar.